nestorrente/erdiagram/docs/Database_model.md

 Employee subordinates *<-> Employee boss
 ```

-This will be modelled by adding a `bossId` column to the `Employee` table.
+This will be modeled by adding a `bossId` column to the `Employee` table.
 If you don't use _aliases_, the column would
 be named `employeeId`, which is much less semantic.

 ### Relationship's name